 You must register.
 Click on this link http://register.trackme.bike

 There are two rides – Race and Tour.

 This includes three steps:

-1. Individual entry – you can ride as a team of two or three and share the SPOT between you all, but you each must enter individually for safety reasons.
+1. Individual entry – you can ride as a team of two or three and share the SPOT (or inReach) between you all, but you each must enter individually for safety reasons.
 Enter a common team name when you register.
 The entry fee is a donation to the McQueens Valley Mountain Bike Club

 3. Arrange tracking

 This can all be done via the online registration page above.

 SPOTs (orInReachs) and tracking are compulsory – for your safety – and for friends, family and the Flahute to stalk you!

 There is a special deal through TrackMe for these events.

 An electronic map in .tcx, .kml & .gpx format, cue sheets and a ride guide will be emailed out on receipt of registration and donation from 90 days before the event up to the Wednesday evening before the event.